UnCoqui/TA100-GitFlowWebsite/1_Git_Introduction.md

 GitHub’s interface is user-friendly enough so even novice coders can take advantage of Git.
 Without GitHub, using Git generally requires a bit more technical savvy and use of the command line.

 ### GitHub Workflow:
 What does the work flow look like?
 Each circle represents a commit or change in the software.
 The green is the master or main source code.
 The blue and orange are branches of the main branch.
-Ntice that you can have other branches of the code that can eventually merge into the main branch.
+Notice that you can have other branches of the code that can eventually merge into the main branch.

 <img src="/images/git-branches-merge.png" width="50%" height="50%">